subtheme-dev/.github/profile/README.md

 ## Hi there 👋

-Sutheme is a community project for building editor themes.
+Sutheme is a community project for building app themes.
 Come join us!